DRVTiny/app_name/README.md

-# app-name
+# app_name

-App::Name is a class to get or guess application name.
+AppName is a class to get or guess application name.
 It may be usable, for example, in OptionParser or Logger instances properties.

-App::Name tries to provide best result in all situations, but it may be mistaken.
+AppName tries to provide best result in all situations, but it may be mistaken.
 Feel free to create an issue is this is your case.

 ## Installation